-SHAWCO has a long history of welfare, development, and education interventions.
 In 2005, SHAWCO students and staff refocused the then “Youth Development” sector into a new Education Sector.
-Overall this sector aimed to create an integrated model of intervention that linked projects both in throughput of learners and a conscious focus on definable outcomes.
+This sector aimed to create an integrated model of intervention that linked after-school tutoring projects with the work happening at SHAWCO’s Community Development Centres.
 Since 2005 the Education Sector has evolved into a holistic host of activities aimed at:

 - creating a safe learning space and encouraging a love of learning in our participants